The Systemic Consequences of STAT3 Dysregulation in Long COVID:

 A Unifying Molecular Pathway Across Malignancy, Autoimmunity, and Immune Dysregulation

-Long COVID is increasingly recognized as a condition marked by chronic immune activation, with the Signal Transducer and Activator of Transcription 3 (STAT3) emerging as a central node in its pathophysiology.
-STAT3 activation is sustained through persistent cytokine signalling, particularly via the IL-6–JAK pathway, and intersects with inflammatory pathways including TLR4, RAGE, and CCL2.
+Long COVID is increasingly recognized as a condition marked by chronic immune–metabolic dysregulation, with Signal Transducer and Activator of Transcription 3 (STAT3) emerging as a pivotal amplifier within interconnected inflammatory circuits.
+STAT3 activation is sustained through persistent cytokine signalling, particularly via the IL-6–JAK pathway, and is reinforced by feed-forward loops involving RAGE, TLR4, CCL2, NF-κB, and the NLRP3 inflammasome.

 Introduction